adbenitez/deltachat-cursed/README.md

 $ curseddelta --email me@example.com --password H4rdPassw0rd
 ```

-To use an already existent account:
+Or if you want to use an already existent account:

 ```
 $ curseddelta --db /path/to/your/account.db